 An organization can use performance testing as a diagnostic aid to locate computing or communications bottlenecks within a system.
 Bottlenecks are a single point or component within a system's overall function that holds back overall performance.
 For example, even the fastest computer will function poorly on the web if the bandwidth is less than 1 megabit per second (Mbps).
 Slow data transfer rates might be inherent in hardware but could also result from software-related problems -- such as too many applications running at the same time or a corrupted file in a web browser.

-Performance testing can be used as a form of software testing to help identify the nature or location of a software-related performance problem by highlighting where an application might fail or lag.
+Developers can use performance testing as a form of software testing to help identify the nature or location of a software-related performance problem by highlighting where an application might fail or lag.
 They can also use this form of testing to ensure an organization is prepared for a predictable major event.

 Performance testing can also verify that a system meets the specifications claimed by its manufacturer or vendor.
-The process can be used to compare two or more devices or programs.
+The process can compare two or more devices or programs.

 Performance testing metrics

 Performance metrics commonly include the following:

 - Throughput.
 How many units of information a system processes over a specified time

 - Memory.
 The working storage space available to a processor or workload.

 - Response time, or latency.
 The amount of time that elapses between a user-entered request and the start of a system's response to that request

 - Bandwidth.
 The volume of data per second that can move between workloads, usually across a network.

 - CPU interrupts per second.
 The number of hardware interrupts a process receives per second